Master in Finance

 The Master in Finance program is intended to prepare students for a wide range of careers both inside and outside the financial industry, including financial engineering and risk management, quantitative asset management, macroeconomic and financial forecasting, quantitative trading, and applied research.
 Although the program does not require prior work experience in finance, in recent years having some exposure to finance -- e.g., an internship -- has been essential in an increasingly challenging job market.
-The Bendheim Center provides extensive career assistance to students, including help with internships and job placement, and our placement record has been excellent (refer also to these recent newspaper articles).
+The Bendheim Center provides extensive career assistance to students, including connections with our alumni network for internships and job placement, and our placement record has been excellent (refer also to these recent newspaper articles).

 The curriculum is designed to be completed in either two or four semesters.
 The length of study is a function of the student's prior knowledge of the field, mathematical aptitude, work experience and job offers upon graduation.
 It is determined on an individual basis.

 Princeton’s Master’s program draws upon the combined strength of a variety of departments at Princeton, including the Department of Economics, the Department of Operations Research and Financial Engineering, the Department of Computer Science, and others.